Study smarter with Fiveable

 A rock sample contains abundant hornblende and plagioclase with strong foliation.
 What metamorphic facies does this suggest, and was it likely formed by contact or regional metamorphism?

-Compare and contrast the formation of marble and quartzite—what do their non-foliated textures tell you about their parent minerals and the type of pressure involved?
+Compare the formation of marble and quartzite.
+What do their non-foliated textures tell you about their parent minerals and the type of pressure involved?

 You find a metamorphic rock with large garnet crystals surrounded by fine-grained mica.
 What is this texture called, and what does the presence of garnet indicate about metamorphic conditions?

-An FRQ asks you to explain how geologists use mineral assemblages to determine the pressure-temperature history of a mountain belt.
-Which concept—metamorphic grade or metamorphic facies—provides more specific information, and why?
+How do geologists use mineral assemblages to determine the pressure-temperature history of a mountain belt?
+Which concept provides more specific information: metamorphic grade or metamorphic facies?
+Why?